derat/cloud-build-watcher/README.md

   - trigger-name-$TRIGGER_NAME
 ```

+See [build/test.yaml](./build/test.yaml) for an example.

 [build trigger]: https://cloud.google.com/build/docs/triggers
 [Cloud Build configurations]: https://cloud.google.com/build/docs/build-config-file-schema

 ## Configuration

 Configuration is performed via environment variables, which can be passed via
-the command line when deploying the function (via repeated `--set-env-vars
+the command line when deploying the function (via the `--set-env-vars` or
-FOO=bar` flags or the `--env-vars-file` flag) or configured via the Google Cloud
+`--env-vars-file` flags) or configured via the Google Cloud Console (by
-Console (by navigating to your project's Cloud Functions page, clicking your
+navigating to your project's Cloud Functions page, clicking the `WatchBuilds`
 function, clicking "Edit", and expanding the "Runtime, build, connections and
 security settings" section).
+Note that the `--set-env-vars` flag won't work with
+values that contain commas since it interprets commas as delimiters between
+variables.

 See [Using Environment Variables] for more information about setting environment
 variables for Cloud Functions.